huggingface/accelerate/docs/source/usage_guides/quantization.md

 rendered properly in your Markdown viewer.
 -->

-# Quantization
+# Model quantization

 ## `bitsandbytes` Integration

-🤗 Accelerate brings `bitsandbytes` quantization to your model.
+Accelerate brings `bitsandbytes` quantization to your model.
 You can now load any pytorch model in 8-bit or 4-bit with a few lines of code.

-If you want to use 🤗 Transformers models with `bitsandbytes`, you should follow this [documentation](https://huggingface.co/docs/transformers/main_classes/quantization).
+If you want to use Transformers models with `bitsandbytes`, you should follow this [documentation](https://huggingface.co/docs/transformers/main_classes/quantization).

 To learn more about how the `bitsandbytes` quantization works, check out the blog posts on [8-bit quantization](https://huggingface.co/blog/hf-bitsandbytes-integration) and [4-bit quantization](https://huggingface.co/blog/4bit-transformers-bitsandbytes).